-ATMs will offer you the option to withdraw in KGS or $.
-Keep in mind that KGS are easier to use for everyday purchases.
+ATMs will offer you the choice of withdrawing in KGS or $, although KGS is easier to use for everyday purchases.
 Visa-compatible ATMs are found only in major cities.
-Make sure to withdraw enough money to survive between each city stop.
+Withdraw enough money to survive between each stop in town.

 IMPORTANT: You will NOT be able to change your Kyrgyz soms once you have crossed the border, do it before!
 Nobody will change your Kyrgyz soms, not even banks...

 Commissions from traditional banks can be quite high.
 Before 2020, I made transactions with my CIC card.
 I was charged around 5% on my withdrawals and payments.